yarohtar/cam-maths-notes-obsidian/Algebra/Fermat's Little Theorem.md

 ### Proof 1
 [[Binomial Theorem]]
 ### Proof 2
-Count the number of cyclically distinct necklaces
+Count the number of cyclically distinct necklaces of length $p$ with $n$ types of beads.